 LTE Protocols and Signaling

-Printer-friendly PDF version In the wireless landscape, one of the next generation wireless networks is Long Term Evolution (LTE).
+In the wireless landscape, one of the next generation wireless networks is Long Term Evolution (LTE).
 LTE promises dramatic improvements in throughput and latency, which opens a new era in Quality of Service (QoS).
 These enhancements are based on several fundamental pillars: A new air interface (OFDM+MIMO), simplified network architecture and efficient air interface structure and signaling mechanisms.
 This course takes a detailed look at the layer 2 and 3 signaling procedures as defined in 3GPP specifications.
 The main focus is on UE-E-UTRAN and UE-EPC signaling.
 The course also provides an overview of the end-to-end call setup scenario involving the IMS components of the core network.

 Learning Objectives